 Medications, stress, vitamin deficiencies and thyroid issues are other common and correctable causes of memory issues.

 While memory loss may be an early indicator of Alzheimer’s, the disease is much more complex.
 As the disease progresses, other abilities such as speech, reasoning, visual perceptions, and coordination become affected and impact a person’s day-to-day life.

 So while memory issues that affect your daily living might be signs of something to be concerned about, simply being forgetful is generally not going to be Alzheimer’s.

 That’s sort of true.
-For instance, only 1.7% of all Americans have Alzheimer’s.
-However, as of 2015, that’s 5.3 million people, and worldwide the number is approximately 44 million.
+For instance, 1 in 10 Americans over the age of 65 has Alzheimer’s only.
+However, as of 2019, that’s more than 5 million people, and worldwide the number is approximately 50 million.